lgtateos/Geovisualization-with-Blender/README.md

 bpy.ops.mesh.subdivide(number_cuts=5, smoothness=0.2)
 bpy.ops.object.mode_set(mode='OBJECT')
 ```
 Note: The subdivision number is based on your data resolution.
-Increasing the subdivision parameter may results in a very large blender file which heavily slows down the modelling.
-Try different subdivision parameters to find the lowest number that produces the ideal precision
+Increasing the subdivision parameter may results in a very large blender file which substantially slows down the modelling.
+Try different subdivision parameters to find the lowest number that produces the ideal precision.

 |![Blender Viewport](img/dsm1.JPG) <br> DSM after import|![Blender Viewport](img/dsm2.JPG) <br> DSM after subdivision|
 |:---:|:---:|
 ----------

 ## Materials and Texture
-In this section we will drape the cumulative viewshed as a texture on the DSM.
-You can apply textures to the 3D surfaces in blender using complex mapping methods (e.g. height mapping, bump mapping, normal mapping, displacement mapping, reflection mapping, specular mapping, mipmaps, occlusion mapping).
+In this section we will drape a cumulative viewshed as a texture on the DSM.
+You can apply textures to the 3D surfaces in Blender using complex mapping methods (e.g., height mapping, bump mapping, normal mapping, displacement mapping, reflection mapping, specular mapping, mipmaps, or occlusion mapping).
 However, [texture mapping](https://en.wikipedia.org/wiki/Texture_mapping) is beyond the scope of this tutorial.
-If you are interested to learn more about texture mapping and materials in blender, [Blender wikibooks](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Materials_and_Textures) is a good place to start.
+If you are interested in learning more about texture mapping and materials in Blender, [Blender wikibooks](https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Materials_and_Textures) is a good place to start.

 * Select __Cycles Render__ as your rendering engine (top header).
 Cycles is Blender’s ray-trace based production render engine.
 * Change the bottom editor panel to __node editor__ (click on icon in very left bottom of Blender window).
 This can be done by simply changing the _Editor Type selector_ button which is located at the left side of a header. _Node editor_  allows you to visually design workflows related to materials and textures in environment.
 Discover more about node editor. [here](https://www.blender.org/manual/en/editors/node_editor/introduction.html)
-*  Go to __3D view__ bottom header, find __Viewport shading__ button and select __Material__
+*  In the __3D View Header__, click the __Viewport shading__ button and select __Material__.
-*  Go to __Properties tab__ > __Material__ > Press __+ New__ button to add material
+*  Go to __Properties Window__ > __Material__ > Press __+ New__ button to add material
 *  Rename the material name to "cumulative_viewshed"
 *  Expand the __Surface__ section and click on the gray square shaped icon on right side on the __color__ parameter to see a popup window with texture parameters.
 Select __Image texture__
 *  Click on the open icon to browse the images.
 Load "ICC_workshop\cumulative_viewshed.png".
 Now you should be able to see the texture draped on the terrain (make sure you are in Material view mode)
-*  Go to __3D view__ bottom header, find __Viewport shading__ button and select __Rendered__ to see the on-the-fly rendering of the model with shadows.
+*  In the __3D View Header__, click the __Viewport shading__ button and select __Rendered__ to see the on-the-fly rendering of the model with shadows.

 Discover more about render engines and cycles [here](https://www.blender.org/manual/render/cycles/introduction.html)